allegroai/clearml-docs/docs/guides/reporting/artifacts.md

 ## Dynamically Tracked Artifacts

-Currently, ClearML supports uploading and dynamically tracking Pandas DataFrames.
-Use the [Task.register_artifact](../../references/sdk/task.md#register_artifact) method.
-If the Pandas DataFrame changes, ClearML uploads the changes.
-The updated artifact is associated with the experiment.
+ClearML supports uploading and dynamically tracking Pandas DataFrames.
+Use [`Task.register_artifact()`](../../references/sdk/task.md#register_artifact) to add a DataFrame to a task.
+If the DataFrame is modified, ClearML will automatically update the changes.

 For example: